Editor’s note: This article includes references to suicide that might be disturbing to some readers.

 In 2013, Borus attained the fourth highest score on the Kenya Certificate of Secondary Education (KCSE), a nationwide exam administered at the completion of secondary education in Kenya.

 Norah Borus is the daughter of Peter Borus, a professor and polio specialist at the Kenya Medical Research Institute.
 The Daily has reached out to Peter.

-This article and headline have been corrected to reflect that Norah Boris died at age 24, not 25.
+This article has been updated to include information about the circumstances of the death.
+This article and headline have been corrected to reflect that Norah Borus died at age 24, not 25.
 The Daily regrets this error.

 Contact Holden Foreman at hs4man21 ‘at’ stanford.edu and Julia Ingram at jmingram ‘at’ stanford.edu.